 Hence, like Flaubert’s Madame Bovary, Grass’s Die Blechtrommel requires intimate (re)reading in order to access the many textual nuances.
 Perhaps even more so than was the case with Madame Bovary, the reader of The Tin Drum is induced to accept the pleasure of the very act of reading the text (cf. Roland Barthes) rather than in merely having read it.
-Each page of Grass’s novel requires attention, for each offers the experience of aesthetic wisdom (as discussed in chap.
+Each page of Grass’s novel requires attention, for each offers the experience of aesthetic wisdom (as discussed in ch.
 1 of this study), dotted with unusual conceits, analogies, and metaphors.
 John Irving sums up the general response in his review of Grass’s autobiography Peeling the Onion in The New York Times Book Review: ‘At the ages of 14 and 15, I had read Great Expectations twice — Dickens made me want to be a writer — but it was reading The Tin Drum at 19 and 20 that showed me how.
 It was Günter Grass who demonstrated that it was possible to be a living writer who wrote with Dickens’s full range of emotion and relentless outpouring of language.
 Grass wrote with fury, love, derision, slapstick, pathos — all with an unforgiving conscience.’

 Like Madame Bovary, The Tin Drum was well received far beyond the borders of its provincial origins and prompted award-winning films.
-Each displays the sensitivity to the creative use of language that ‘deconstructs all normative distinctions between the intralinguistic and the interlinguistic, the intraidentitarian and the interidentitarian’ that Rajagopalan Radhakrishanan speaks of in his assessment of ‘World Literature, by Any Other Name?’
+Each displays the sensitivity to the creative use of language that ‘deconstructs all normative distinctions between the intralinguistic and the interlinguistic, the intraidentitarian and the interidentitarian’ that Rajagopalan Radhakrishnan speaks of in his assessment of ‘World Literature, by Any Other Name?’
 (2016).
 Each expresses the modernity of the past.
 Both Madame Bovary and Die Blechtrommel represent a starting-point for new methods of meticulous narration that resounded far and wide, following the dominance of Romanticism and the Fascist hollowing out of language respectively.
 Ostensibly concerned respectively with the adulterous exploits of a country doctor’s wife in a petty Norman town and a sex-obsessed diminutive drummer who prefers to hide away (under tables, skirts, in wardrobes, under rostrums etc.), Madame Bovary and The Tin Drum offer much more than a racy story line or a different view of historical events.
 On the other hand, their narrative styles are a far cry from the minimalist aridity of Camus’s The Stranger or the imaginative interplay of realities in Hesse’s Steppenwolf.
 Each variation, however, leaves a lasting impression on the reader.
 Noteworthy, nonetheless, is Grass’s admission that he had a special affinity to Camus’s anti-idealistic attitude and that his Myth of Sisyphus left a deep impression with its emphasis on engaged thinking and the triumph of the sensual.
 Literature became a way of seeing things in a new way for Grass.

 One such lasting impression is what the narrator Oskar Matzerath states at the outset of his autobiography.
 Various options are available to a writer, he remarks.
 S/he can begin in the middle and narrate the action from that point forward or backward, can switch back and forth between the two, can act as if time and space can be collapsed or extended and then declare that s/he has solved the space-time continuum problem.
 S/he could also declare that it is, given the traumatic events of recent history, impossible to write a novel anymore but then move on to write a blockbuster.
 Oskar has also been told that novels cannot have heroes anymore because we have lost our individualism and are now all Massemenschen, merely part of the masses.